 Hey there!
 Welcome to my corner of the internet.
-I’m Mukul, a Master’s student at the University of Cambridge, and I’m joining Facebook full-time as a Software Engineer in August 2021.
+I’m Mukul, I’m a Software Engineer at Meta, having graduated with a Master’s degree at the University of Cambridge.

 My goal with my blog and YouTube channel is to provide free educational resources to share what I’ve learnt through my degree, side-projects and industry experience.
-I have also run in-person and virtual workshops on various aspects of software development - see below!
-If you would like me to give a talk or present a workshop on any of the topics covered in a) previous workshops b) my blog or c) my YouTube channel, please don’t hesitate to reach out on Twitter!
+Please don’t hesitate to reach out on Twitter!

-I’m particularly interested in trustworthy machine learning - tackling issues like privacy, fairness, explainability and security of machine learning models.
-I first learnt about the intersection of machine learning and privacy through a contribution to OpenMined, and I now explain research in this area on my YouTube channel.
+During my Master’s degree, I was particularly interested in trustworthy machine learning - tackling issues like privacy, fairness, explainability and security of machine learning models.
+I first learnt about the intersection of machine learning and privacy through a contribution to OpenMined, and I made videos on research in this area on my YouTube channel.

 My Master’s degree contains modules on:

 - Principles of ML Systems (covering topics such as federated learning, model compression, and neural architecture search)

 - Bias in Datasets (and studying the effect of bias in large NLP models)

 - The role of tech in society (covering policy topics such as data protection, privacy, platform power, algorithmic accountability, and the challenges of IoT)

 - Human-Computer Interaction with ML - looking at research into intelligent user interfaces, mixed-initiative interactions and interpretability of AI

 - Causal Inference - covering topics such as counterfactual fairness